-The best parts of the game
+The best parts of the game (3 out of 5)

 Rise and Fall implements traditional real-time strategy game elements combined with third person perspective that provides an interesting point of view for the gamer